ably-labs/ingester/README.md

 ### Using the Ingester as a kubernetes pod

+If you wish to use one of the existing tools, you can pull from Docker Hub with `docker pull tomably/ingester:latest` to get the most recent version.

-Firstly, you can build this into a docker image with `docker build .`.
+If you want to make changes to match your own requirements, you can build this into a docker image with `docker build .`.
 Once you've built the image, you can name it however you wish and store it on whatever service you like.

 Next, you'll need to create a file to define the pod, and the config details.
 You can find examples of this in `/samples`.
 Once you've done that, you can use it to run the docker container using whatever kubernetes platform you'd like.